WIZnet-ioNIC/WIZnet-PICO-HTTP_CLIENT_C/examples/http/client/README.md

 #define PIN_RST 25
 ```

-2. Setup network configuration such as IP in 'w5x00_http_server.c' which is the HTTP Server example in 'WIZnet-PICO-C/examples/http/server/' directory.
+2. Setup network configuration such as IP in 'w5x00_http_client.c' which is the HTTP Client example in 'WIZnet-PICO-HTTP_CLIENT_C/examples/http/client/' directory.

 Setup IP and other network settings to suit your network environment.